MichaIng/DietPi-Docs/docs/software/hardware_projects.md

 ## InfluxDB - Database optimized to save time based data as logs or data from a sensor

 InfluxDB is a database optimized to save time based data as logs or data from a sensor.
-The main interface to the database for management and data transfered are http requests that are handled directly by the `influxdb` service (default port being used is 8086).
+The main interface to the database for management and data transferred are http requests that are handled directly by the `influxdb` service (default port being used is 8086).

 The data can be nicely viewed with Grafana.
 This installation and documentation was possible, thanks to [@marcobrianza](https://github.com/MichaIng/DietPi/issues/1784#issuecomment-390778313).